-Being an introvert definitely doesn’t mean that you don’t have what it takes to be a great leader.
+Introvert leaders do have what it takes to be great leaders.
 In fact, Bill Gates, Elon Musk, Warren Buffet, and Mahatma Gandhi are all introverts.
 And this didn’t stop them from being amazing leaders, each in their own right.

-However, being an introvert means that you might need to take a bit of a different approach to leadership.
-Or you might need a bit of special training, like Warren Buffet got.
+However, being an introverted leader means that you might need to take a different approach to leadership.
+Or you might need a bit of special training as Warren Buffet got.
 But even if you haven’t got any special “cultivation” since childhood, you can become a good leader.
 The following tips will help guide you.

 As a leader, you must interact with your team.
-However, as an introvert, you will likely find many interactions stressful.
+However, introverted leaders find many interactions stressful.
 Therefore, you need to create a communication model that will be effective for everyone.
 This could be:

 - Organizing regular one-on-one meetings with team members (once a week should work well).